 If you are looking for investors to fund the initial startup costs associated with your business, they’ll want to see a business plan, whether it’s the bank or even a family member or friend.

 Community Futures Winnipeg River, in Lac du Bonnet, provides business development support as well and has developed a Business Plan Workbook that you can use to develop your plan.

 7. Understand Your Business Finances

 I think it’s safe to say that your want to start a business to make money.
 Cash flow management and projected profit/loss statements will be two key financial documents you will want to be familiar with.
 These are both key parts of the business plan and are the most important pieces to examine.
 It’s scary to watch new entrepreneurs open their doors without a clear understanding of their expenses or how much money they need to bring in to turn a profit.
 Working with cash flow and profit/loss statements (even while making predictions during the business planning stage) will tell you a lot about your business, feasibility, and ability to turn a profit.

 8. Find Funding for the Initial Startup

 Once you have completed your business plan and Financial Forecasts, you can begin looking for investors to help you with your business.
 Not all entrepreneurs will require outside investors or bank loans to get going, but if you do, you are ready for it because you’ve done your homework.

 9. Build Your Team and Start to Develop Your Foundation

 A lot of work goes into this phase of launching your business.
 This is the fun part that gets us out of research and planning and into creating and building.
-During this phase of the planning, you want to start hiring your team to help with the workload or hire consultants to help handle certain parts of the business development that you don’t want to or can’t complete by yourself.
+During this planning phase, you want to hire your team to help with the workload or hire consultants to help handle certain parts of the business development that you don’t want to or can’t complete by yourself.